At Puracy, we’re passionate about health and safety. That’s why we wanted to clear up some confusion about a topic that affects all of us: face masks.

 Who Should Wear a Face Mask?

-Proper masks help reduce the spread of viruses, especially when people are asymptomatic and can’t know if they’re contagious.
-In community settings (like grocery stores and pharmacies), the CDC recommends that anyone over the age of 2 wears some type of face cloth that covers their nose and mouth.
+Proper cloth face masks are safe and help reduce the spread of viruses.
+This is especially true when people are asymptomatic and don’t know if they’re contagious.
+In community settings (like grocery stores and pharmacies), it’s important to use some type of face cloth that covers your nose and mouth.

-Note: If you’re showing any symptoms of COVID-19, you must self-quarantine under a doctor’s guidance.
+Note: If you’re showing any symptoms of COVID-19, immediately self-quarantine under a doctor’s guidance.

 According to the CDC, the following people should not use face masks: